-Your broker is your gateway to the investing world, and can easily influence your decision-making.
+Your broker is your gateway to the investing world, and significantly impacts your decision-making process.

 There are times when your broker is selected for you, like your employer-sponsored retirement accounts.
-But most of the time, your responsible for doing your homework.
+Otherwise, you're responsible for doing your homework.

 Markets require a similar type of membership, and investment brokers are those members.
-When sign-on with a broker, you gain access to their memberships and they arrange and settle trades, provide you with information, research, assistance, etc.
+When you open a trading account with a broker, you gain access to their memberships.
+They arrange and settle trades for you, provide you with information, research, assistance, etc.

-In exchange, you pay commissions each time you trade.
+In exchange, you pay commissions or fees for your trades.

 For example, firms might place minimum balance requirements on their accounts, or have a limited number of investment choices.
 They may even put trade restrictions in place (particularly for retirement accounts).
 Also, you may not get access to markets or investment choices that are needed for you to meet your financial goals.